 As the founder of modern nursing, Florence Nightingale lit up the path for our success with her unwavering values.
 If you decide to enroll here, you will be required to live by Nightingale College’s values, which are summarized in the Evolvitude Statement, which is:

 We encourage learners to live our values not only while at school but in every aspect of their life.
 Our values are characteristics that don’t just make great nurses but amazing human beings.

 Nursing school is no easy task nor is being a nurse.
 If you’re considering attending Nightingale College, make sure that taking on these values and the responsibilities of nursing school is something you can commit to.
 If you can make the commitment to work hard, we make the commitment to support you from start to finish.

 Getting back into the school groove is sometimes not as easy as it looks.
 Here are some pointers on learning at Nightingale College to set the right expectations.
 Nursing school is not easy and requires a lot of work.

 First and foremost, learning is YOUR responsibility!
 All of us are here to help facilitate your learning, but, without a doubt, learning requires a great deal of self-direction, motivation, and discipline from you!
 You are responsible for thoroughly completing all assignments, readings, interactive modules, case studies, discussions, journals, care maps, experiential learning, quizzes, exams, and myriad of other things.

-Outside of attending experiential learning requirements and engaging in minimum seven hours per week in online learning activities, you should expect to dedicate at least another twenty-five hours per week in focused study.
+Outside of attending Supervised On-ground Field Experience (SOFE) requirements and engaging in a minimum of seven hours per week in online learning activities, you should expect to dedicate at least another twenty-five hours per week in focused study.